nuclearkittens/tsoha-grocery-list/README.md

 + The shopping list items are put categorised (fruit & veg, chilled food, frozen food, household items, etc.) for easier shopping
 + The user can edit an existing shopping list
 + The user can delete old shopping lists

-Super simple, right?
-Not to worry, if time is kind some of the following could be included:
-+ The user can share a shopping list
++ The user can share a shopping list (kind of – this is fairly pointless when the application is run locally)
++ The user can delete their account

+If I decide to come back to this project at a later date, the following could be implemented:

 + The user can add recipes (at least manually) from which the ingredients are imported to a shopping list
-+ The user can delete their account
 + Unit of measurement conversion

 Known issues (*update 02/07/23*):
-+ It ugly ':D' I will focus on the layout/CSS/making the application look nice after all the main functionalities are done
 + When creating a new list, pressing `return` submits the last (can only use `tab` to navigate between fields)
-+ When adding a new item to a list (either in creating a new list or editing an existing one), the new row has to be filled.
++ When adding a new item to a list (either in creating a new list or editing an existing one), the new row has to be filled
++ The layout is a mess

 For my own convenience, I have created a [spreadsheet](https://docs.google.com/spreadsheets/d/17Hk51ZoDV1AqUWWAYf6MvK6ZVflhoNZ81wzrthbtHzs/) to track the project progress.
 It includes a roadmap/backlog of sorts, checklists for deadlines, and I will probably use it for general planning/time keeping as well.